hoffmangroup/segway/doc/segway.rst

 or failed (any other value, which is sometimes numeric, and sometimes text, depending on the clustering system used).
 XXXcomp describe columns

-The ``likelihood.*.tab`` files each track the prgoression of likelihood during a single thread of EM training.
-XXXcomp describe columns
+The ``likelihood.*.tab`` files each track the progression of likelihood during a single thread of EM training.
+The file has two columns.
+Each row represents a round of training.
+The first column is the log likelihood, and the second column is a way of calculating the Bayesian Information Criterion.

 GMTK reports
 ~~~~~~~~~~~~